waseemd/developers-test/README.md

 php artisan key:generate

-Dont forget to setting up an local database config inside .env.
+Dont forget to set up a local database config inside .env.
 Then do a migration.

 php artisan migrate --seed

 Above command will do a migrating and seeding comand.
 Now serve the app and run locally.

-Run php artisan storage:link
+Run php artisan storage:link to create storage folder for images

-php artisan serve
+Run php artisan serve and go to url